Difference between Lease Financing Vs. Hire Purchase

 In simple words, Lease is a financial contract between the business customer (user) and the equipment supplier (normally owner) for using a particular asset/equipment over a period of time against the periodic payments called “Lease rentals”.

-Lease generally involves two parties i.e. the lessor (owner) and the lessee (user).
+The lease generally involves two parties i.e. the lessor (owner) and the lessee (user).
 Under this arrangement, the lessor transfers the right to use to the lessee in return of the lease rentals agreed upon.
-Lease agreement can be made flexible enough to meet the financial requirements of both the parties.
+A lease agreement can be made flexible enough to meet the financial requirements of both the parties.

 Hire Purchase is a kind of instalment purchase where the businessman (hirer) agrees to pay the cost of the equipment in different instalments over a period of time.
 This instalment covers the principal amount and the interest cost towards the purchase of an asset for the period the asset is utilized.
 The hirer gets the possession of the asset as soon as the hire purchase agreement is signed.
 The hirer becomes the owner of the equipment after the last payment is made.
 The hirer has the right to terminate the agreement anytime before taking the title or the ownership of the asset.

 - Ownership of the Asset: In a lease, ownership lies with the lessor.
 The lessee has the right to use the equipment and does not have the option to purchase.
 Whereas in hire purchase, the hirer has the option to purchase.
 The hirer becomes the owner of the asset/equipment immediately after the last installment is paid.

 - Depreciation: In lease financing, the depreciation is claimed as an expense in the books of the lessor.
 On the other hand, the depreciation claim is allowed to the hirer in the case of hire purchase transaction.